 6- Can you get by not knowing the local language?

-Of course this can be a part of the adventure and fun, but not being able to communicate can get old fast and be very overwhelming.
-Places like China, Japan, and South Korea will be particularly difficult in this department if you struggle hearing languages like I do.
+Of course, this can be a part of the adventure and fun, but not being able to communicate can get old fast and be very overwhelming.
+Places like China, Japan, and South Korea will be particularly difficult in this department if you struggle hearing languages as I do.

 Why Hong Kong was the right country for the language learning inept person I am:

 Hong Kong was great because English is one of their national languages.
 So while it can still be frustrating to deal with sub-par or no English, all the important parts of living here like government paperwork and doctors in the hospitals are in English.